DevFaded/AI-Text-Captcha-Solver/README.md

 ## Features

-* Sends CAPTCHA images to Google Gemini API for OCR-based text extraction
+* Sends CAPTCHA images to Google Gemini API for text extraction
 * Measures and prints the time taken to solve each CAPTCHA

 ## Prerequisites